adon-cloudcannon/test-bookshops/content/components/_index.md

     heading:
     left:
       _bookshop_name: Left-right-block-component__quote
-      text: This is an amazing quote
+      text: >-
+        What we are doing to the forests of the world is but a mirror reflection of what we are doing to ourselves and to one another.
-      author: Adon Moskal
+      author: Chris Maser
     left_cols: 5
     right:
       _bookshop_name: Left-right-block-component__heading-text